midigurdy/mg-docs/source/Software_Upgrade.rst

     order to function properly (especially sticks with very high capacity or USB 3.0 transfer speeds).
 If your stick is not recognized, please try a different USB stick with a lower power consumption.

+.. admonition:: MacOS Users: Please format your USB stick with FAT / FAT32

+    When you format a USB stick with MacOS, you can choose between "MacOS Extended", "AFPS" and "FAT" filesystems.
+Please make sure to format your stick with **FAT** to make it work in the MidiGurdy.

 In case the upgrade process was interrupted by a power failure or has failed due to a different reason, the previous software version will still be intact